pvdz/preval/tests/_tofix/math_random_ordered.md

 Denormalized calls: Same

 Todos triggered:
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Math_random
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_random
 - Support this ident in isFree CallExpression: $Math_random